 Discover the ghostwriter’s preferred genre

-Read up on the ghostwriter to discover his or her area of expertise.
+Read up on the ghostwriter to discover their area of expertise.
 If you have trouble finding this information online, simply ask the ghostwriter about their preferences in an email or during the initial conversation.

-A ghostwriter doesn’t need all the details of your story to determine if she is the right ghostwriter for you.
-The broad strokes are enough for her to make a decision.
+A ghostwriter doesn’t need all the details of your story to determine if they are the right ghostwriter for you.
+The broad strokes are enough for them to make a decision.
 With this in mind, don’t download your entire story to the writer in the initial conversation.
 Instead, find a way to summarize it in a few paragraphs.
 I recommend that you prepare this before you contact a prospective ghostwriter.

 I can tell you that after twenty years in the industry, I can quickly determine if I can do justice to a client’s story.